HeuristicPerson/bluetooth_2_hid/README.md

 ### 5.2.1.
 The Pi keeps rebooting or crashes randomly
 This is likely due to the limited power the Pi gets from the host.
 Try these steps:
-- If available, connect your Pi to a USB 3 port on the host (usually blue)
+- If available, connect your Pi to a USB 3 port on the host  / target device (usually blue).

+  **IMPORTANT**: *Do not* use the blue (or black) USB-A ports *of your Pi* to connect.
+This won't work. *Do use* the small USB power port.
-- Try to connect to the Pi via SSH instead of attaching a disply directly and remove any unnecessary peripherals
+- Try to connect to the Pi via SSH instead of attaching a disply directly and remove any unnecessary peripherals.
 - Install a light version of your OS on the Pi (without GUI)
 - Buy a [USB-C Data/Power Splitter](https://thepihut.com/products/usb-c-data-power-splitter) (or [Micro-USB](https://thepihut.com/products/micro-usb-data-power-splitter) respectively) and draw power from a sufficiently powerful power adaptor (the Pi 4B requires 3A/15W for stable operation!)